Healthy meal planning

 - Eat a diet high in fruits and vegetables.

-- Incorporate whole grains such as quinoa, brown rice, and oatmeal and lean proteins such as fish, chicken, and turkey.
+- Incorporate whole grains like quinoa, brown rice, and oatmeal, and lean proteins such as fish, chicken, and turkey.

 - Avoid or limit saturated and trans fats, processed sugar, and sodium.

-- Soups are easy to make and simple to pack ahead of time, especially when made in a crockpot and then frozen in meal-sized portions.
+- Soups are easy to make and simple to pack ahead of time, especially when made in a slow cooker and then frozen in meal-sized portions.

 - Explore these ideas to add to your weekly lunch plan.

 - Pick a diabetes-friendly superfood from this list, and then find a recipe that puts it front and center.

 Write your planned lunches down in a notebook, type them out on your computer, or use an app on your smartphone.
 You can even jot them down on a sticky note.
 Sometimes it helps if it doesn’t feel like too big a task!